Functional Tucker approximation using Chebyshev interpolation: Numerical Results

 We compare how the approximation error decays compared to the number of function evaluations.
 Therefore, we prescribe varying tolerances to the algorithms.
 In Figure \ref{fig:SGcomparision} the error decay is plotted for sparse grids, Chebfun3 and Chebfun3F.
 In (a), the function already studied in section \ref{sec:Chebfun3Redundant} is depicted.
 We observe that both Chebfun3F and Chebfun3 require fewer function evaluations than sparse grids to achieve the same accuracy.
 The sparse grids perform poorly, since the function is smooth, but the norms of the second mixed derivatives are rather large.
 In contrast, the sum of $10$ Gaussians depicted in (b) is well suited for sparse grids.
 In this case sparse grids require fewer function evaluations than Chebfun3F and Chebfun3 for the same accuracy.
 In (c) the Chebfun3F and sparse grids perform about equally well for

-For an arbitrary, black-box function it is not clear a priory whether a sparse grid interpolation or a Tucker decomposition~\eqref{eq:FunctionalTuckerFormat} is the more efficient type of approximation, but we can expect that if the Tucker decomposition is a better approximation format, Chebfun3F is a more efficient algorithm to take advantage of it compared to Chebfun3F.
+For an arbitrary, black-box function it is not clear a priory whether a sparse grid interpolation or a Tucker decomposition~\eqref{eq:FunctionalTuckerFormat} is the more efficient type of approximation.
+However, when the Tucker decomposition is the better approximation format, we can expect that Chebfun3F requires fewer function evaluations compared to Chebfun3.